Code-Institute-Submissions/mabin9527-Bakery-Store/README.md

 ## Design

 ### Design Choices
-The webpage was designed with the feeling a customer might get while dining at the restaurant.
-It is calm, warm and inviting.
-Some of the imagery on the page has a round shape with a border to resemble food served on a plate.
+The webpage was designed for customers feeling personally on the scences.
+It is calm, warm and Some of the imagery on the page has a round shape with a border to resemble food served on a plate.

 ### Colour